padictoria/padictoria/README.md

 - 👋 Hi, I’m @padictoria
 - 👀 I’m interested in Longevity, community, body awareness, and physical movement
-- 🌱 I’m currently learning how to use media to help the Longevity field, how to tell better stories
+- 🌱 I’m currently building pop-up cities in the Longevity field
-- 💞️ I’m looking to collaborate on projects that need graphic design, web design, illustrations, gathering people and exercise together
 - 📫 How to reach me: TG @victoriaforest

 <!---